2007 Buenos Aires 200km: Report

 Later, battling concentrated between Spataro and Ledesma on one hand, and Rossi and Basso on the other.
 That was until the safety car was deployed so that the car of Fabricio Benedetti could be removed to a safer place.
 The action began again on lap 25, only 4 prior to the beginning of the permitted driver changes.

 Race leader Silva was the first to stop at the pits, and he was immediately followed by Rossi, Spataro and José María López.
 Meanwhile, Cacá Bueno came in on lap 31, and Ponce de León one lap later.
 After the driver changes, José Ciantini (who had taken over from Ponce de León) led the field, closely followed by Scotland's Anthony Reid, who had taken over from Bueno.

 Behind Ponce/Ciantini and Bueno/Reid came Brazil's Hoover Orsi (YPF-Ford), local driver Walter hernández (Chevrolet Elaion) and Brazilians Felipe Maluhy (Renault TC2000 Team) and Ricardo Mauricio (TTA).

 But more action was to come, and it was referred to the lead.
 Reid made contact with Ciantini while braking for the Hairpin and lost ground in the process.
 This allowed Bosio to grab 2nd place, allowing him to go in pursuit of Bocha Ciantini.
 Soon after, when the engine of the leading Focus called it a day, Bosio inherited the lead.

 Bosio managed to keep Reid at bay, and motored on to his first TC2000 win.
 This result meant the first time in which the winners of the event also claimed pole.

 All the splendour of the series' most important event fell into the hands of the Silva/Bosio pairing and the Honda Petrobras team.
 Rossi reaped the benefits in what refers to his standings lead, as his co-driver Hernández climbed to 3rd place by the finish.
 This, together with the retirement of Ledesma, and Basso's meager reward in what refers to championship points, mean he is now further ahead of his championship pursuers.

-The fourth edition of the Buenos Aires 200 km saw yet another different driver pairing in the winner's circle, plus the exciting sound of a Formula One car lapping the Buenos Aires circuit, added to a tremendous motor racing show.
+The fourth edition of the Buenos Aires 200 km saw yet another different driver pairing in the winner's circle, plus the sound of a Formula One car lapping the Buenos Aires circuit, added to a tremendous motor racing show.